The golden flowers of the canola plant blanket a field in Luoping, Yunnan. Photo: WildChina

-The insider advice on this page is from one of Wendy’s Trusted Travel Experts for China and Taiwan: Mei Zhang of WildChina.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Mainland China, Hong Kong, and Taiwan: Mei Zhang of WildChina.

-Sharing her homeland’s hidden gems has been Mei Zhang’s lifelong passion, interrupted only by the years she spent earning her Harvard MBA and working for McKinsey.
-No matter the occasion—family trip or fiftieth-birthday celebration—Mei can filter the seemingly endless options for clients to craft the experience that’s just right for them.
-A Beijing resident who grew up in Yunnan Province and has particular knowledge of Guizhou and Szechuan provinces too, she has close relationships with hotel and restaurant owners and makes sure that her clients get the red-carpet treatment.
+Sharing her homeland’s hidden gems has been Mei Zhang’s lifelong passion, interrupted only by the years she spent earning her Harvard MBA and working for McKinsey before she founded her travel company in 2000.
+No matter the occasion—family trip or fiftieth-birthday celebration—Mei can filter the seemingly endless options for travelers to craft the experience that’s just right for them.
+A Beijing resident who grew up in Yunnan province and has particular knowledge of Guizhou and Sichuan provinces too, she has close relationships with hotel and restaurant owners and makes sure that her clients get the red-carpet treatment.
 Her guides and drivers are the best in the business, opening the doors to authentic Chinese culture and steering travelers away from the crowds, the expected, and all things touristy.

 Where to Stay and Eat